 This was the beginning of the Blitz – a period of intense bombing of London and other major cities and targets that continued until the following May.

-For the next consecutive 57 days, London and many other cites were bombed, either during the day or night.
+For the next consecutive 57 days, London and many other cities were bombed, either during the day or night.
 Fires consumed many portions of the city.
 Residents sought shelter wherever they could find it, the lucky ones fleeing to the Underground stations that sheltered as many as 177,000 people during the night.

 In the worst single incident in London, 450 were killed when a bomb destroyed a school being used as an air raid shelter.
 More than 40,000 civilians in total were killed by Luftwaffe bombing during the war, almost half of them in the capital, where more than a million houses were destroyed or damaged.